ibexa/graphql/doc/howto/custom_field_type.md

 }
 ```

-#### Field Definition Input Mappers
-As of v1.0.4, an extra interface is available for mutation input type handling, `FieldDefinitionInputMapper`.
+#### Mutation input type handling
-It is used if the input for this field depends on the field definition.
-For instance, `ezmatrix`
+If the input for a field depends on the field definition, like `ezmatrix`
-generates its own input types depending on the configured columns.
-It defines an extra method, `mapToFieldValueInputType`,
+which generates its own input types depending on the configured columns, use `mapToFieldValueInputType`
-that returns a GraphQL type for a Field Definition.
+which returns a GraphQL type for a Field Definition.

 Example:
 ```
-class MyFieldDefinitionMapper extends DecoratingFieldDefinitionMapper implements FieldDefinitionMapper, FieldDefinitionInputMapper
+class MyFieldDefinitionMapper extends DecoratingFieldDefinitionMapper implements FieldDefinitionMapper {
-{
     public function mapToFieldValueInputType(ContentType $contentType, FieldDefinition $fieldDefinition): ?string {